Login

 Exam Rules

-Module 2: If students are consistently present at the lessons (more than 80% of in-class presence), they will have the option to take a summary test during the week of the mid-term, which will be based on the material covered in the first 3 weeks of the course and account for 20% of the final grade.
-The remaining 80% of the grade will be determined by a written test.
-Non-attending students will be required to take a longer final written exam covering the entire course content.
+If the students are always present at the lessons (more than 80% of in class presence), it will be possible to take during the week of the mid-term a mid-term summary test based on the first 3 weeks of class on the work done (20% of the grade).
+The remaining 80% will be a written test.
+Non attending students will have to perform a longer final written exam on the whole program.